google/docsy-example/content/en/docs/Guides/Mod.md

 Place the mod jar file into the mods folder as you did with solinia3-ui above

+Now enter the game and goto Options, Controls then scroll down to Xaerox Map

+Click on the binding of enlarge minimap (default z) and remove the binding by pressing escape - we use Z for auto attack

+Click on the binding of Toggle minimap (default h) and remove the binding by pressing escape - we use H for hailing npcs

+Now go back to the game and press Y to open the mini map settings, press Change Position and drag the mini map to the top right corner then press confirm

 # New Player Guide

 You should now be ready to follow our New Player Guide - https://www.fallofanempire.com/docs/guides/new-player-guide/